hamid-74/RLFL/README.md

 python -W ignore test_RL_model_mnist.py python -W ignore test_RL_model_fmnist.py
 ```
+The scripts use the trained models stored in keras_mnist and keras_fmnist to controll the process.

 ## RL Training
 To continue the training process of the RL agent run the following commands edit the runs parameter at the start of the following codes and run them as below: